ComputationalGasDynamicsLab/centos9_setup/git_prompt/README.md

+### Git prompt
+To enable `git prompt`, where the current git branch is shown in the terminal, user can follow the instructions below:

 #### bash/zsh git prompt support
 - Below is a copy from `git-prompt.sh` file for better rendering on GitHub.
 - The `git-prompt.sh` allows you to see repository status in your prompt.